BOND REPORT : Treasury Yields Mostly Higher As Fed Meeting Gets Under Way

 Traders aren't expecting any rate increases this year

-Treasury yields rose slightly Tuesday as a Federal Reserve meeting kicked off, which could show policy makers scaling back rate-hike projections amid investor skepticism the central bank can push forward with further hikes in 2019.
+Treasury yields rose slightly Tuesday as a Federal Reserve meeting kicked off, which could show policy makers scaling back rate-hike projections and outlining a plan to end a runoff of its asset portfolio, amid growing skepticism that rates will be hiked further in 2019.

-The meeting is expected to produce no rate moves.
-The central bank is expected to trim its growth and inflation forecasts, and to lower its quarterly projections for interest rates.
+The gathering of the rate-setting Federal Open Market Committee is expected to produce no rate moves; however, it the FOMC is expected to trim its growth and inflation forecasts, and to lower its quarterly projections for interest rates.

-In addition, the central bank's policy statement will be closely scrutinized for remarks on the economic outlook.
-The Fed may use March's meeting to outline what the central bank needs to see to move out of its patient stance on rate moves.
+The Fed's policy statement will be closely scrutinized for remarks on the economic outlook.
+Analysts say the central bank may use March's meeting to outline what the central bank needs to see to move out of its newfound patient stance on rate moves.

 "This is an opportunity to set the parameters around the pause.
-Its an opportunity to articulate what it will take to shift out of this inflation regime," said Ed Al-Hussainy, a senior rates analyst for Columbia Threadneedle.
+Its an opportunity to articulate what it will take to shift out of this patient regime," said Ed Al-Hussainy, a senior rates strategist for Columbia Threadneedle.

 "After an about-face at the start of the year with the tone of the committee shifting from aggressive to patient, the market read the change to mean no further policy adjustments...This week we will see if committee members too have adjusted their expectations for additional rate hikes," wrote Lindsey Piegza, chief economist for Stifel.